Endo International Plc (ENDP) Q3 2017 Results - Earnings Call Transcript

 Andrew Finkelstein - Susquehanna Financial Group LLLP

 Hi, good evening.
 And thanks for taking the question.
 I was hoping you could give a few more specifics about the product launches and submissions you expect before year end.
 I assume there's probably not a lot of specific products you'll name, but if you can give us, since I think it implies six more launches this year.
 Are these approved products or things with good visibility on approval?
-And then if I could ask specifically about generic CONCERTA, what your status is with that application and any thoughts the stability or variability in the outlook for Voltaren Gel and the authorized generic as we think out over the next six to 12 months.
+And then if I could ask specifically about generic CONCERTA, what your status is with that application and any thoughts on the stability or variability in the outlook for Voltaren Gel and the authorized generic as we think out over the next six to 12 months?

 Paul V. Campanelli - Endo International Plc